 Classic queer films: From Beginning to End

-If you’re looking to #TakeItOnline and add some classic queer films to your watch-list, then From Beginning to End – Do Começo ao Fim – is a movie that could potentially help to take your mind off whatever is happening in the world outside.
+If you’re looking to add some classic queer films to your watch-list, then From Beginning to End – Do Começo ao Fim – is a movie that could potentially help to take your mind off whatever is happening in the world outside.

 This romantic drama was released in 2009.
 It’s a Brazilian production – so the dialogue is in Portuguese – directed by Aluizio Abranches.
 The film stars Fábio Assunção, Júlia Lemmertz, Gabriel Kaufmann, Lucas Cotrim, João Gabriel Vasconcellos, and Rafael Cardoso.

 Spanning decades, the film revolves around the relationship of Francisco and Thomás.
 Francisco (João Gabriel Vasconcellos) and his younger half-brother Thomás (Rafael Cardoso) have a close relationship growing up, but this spills over into a sexual relationship and a deep emotional connection as they grow older.

 It’s a surprising story, sensitively told, with no judgement.